GregoireLamb/Landscape_colorization/README.md

 The objective is to beat Zhang et al [[1]](#references) model on a testing dataset containing landscapes images regarding these metrics.

-## Dataset

-During the course of this project, 3 datasets were considered:

-1. 'Landscape Pictures from Rougetet Arnaud' dataset, available on Kaggle [here](https://www.kaggle.com/datasets/arnaud58/landscape-pictures).
-This comprehensive dataset comprises 7 folders, totaling 4300 landscape pictures.
-These folders encompass various landscapes such as general scenery, mountains, deserts, seas, beaches, islands, and specific scenes from Japan.
-2. 'Landscape Recognition | Image Dataset | 12k Images', available on Kaggle [here](https://www.kaggle.com/datasets/utkarshsaxenadn/landscape-recognition-image-dataset-12k-images').
-This dataset comprises 12,000 landscape pictures, divided into 5 categories: Coast, Desert, Forests, Glaciers and Mountains.
-3. 'LHQ dataset', available on Yandex Disk [here](https://disk.yandex.ru/d/HPEEntpLv8homg).
-This dataset comprises 90'000 images of (mostly) landscapes.
-I used the preprocessed set _LHQ1024 resized to 256x256 with Lanczos interpolation_.

-The preprocessing and image split will be described in the final report.

 ##  Results